AFenin/spatial/README.md

-# spatial
+## spatial
-Code for the spatial project
+Here lies the code for the spatial project, a study on spatial abilities lead in Russia by several labs.